 The Plough Music Series is a regular selection of music intended to lift your heart to God.
 This is not a playlist of background music: each installment will focus on a single piece worth pausing to enjoy.

-Though I plan to introduce less well-known music in the coming weeks, it seems appropriate to start the year – and the series – with a selection from the master of sacred music, Johann Sebastian Bach.
+It seems appropriate to start the year with a selection from the master of sacred music, Johann Sebastian Bach.
 The Christmas Oratorio (written in 1734) was intended to be performed in six parts on the major feast days of the Christmas season, ending with Part Six on January 6, the Feast of Epiphany, which celebrates God’s son revealed as a human being: the newly born Jesus.

 Lord, when our haughty foes assail us